Nan Cuz

 Nan Cuz (born Irmgard Cuz Heinemann; 6 January 1927 – 11 November 2019) was a German–Guatemalan painter.

 Life

 Nan Cuz was born in 1927 in Secoyocte, in the municipio of Senahú in Alta Verapaz, Guatemala.
 Her mother was Q’eqchi' Maya, her father German.
 While she was growing up with her mother and grandmother in the traditional Mayan way, her father returned to Germany and married there.
 When Cuz was seven years old, her German stepmother traveled to Guatemala to take her back to Germany to provide her with an education.
 Although the original agreement was that she would be returned to her mother when she completed her schooling, World War II and its aftermath prevented this.

-Her father was a accomplished photographer and taught her the craft, but she soon moved on to painting portraits.
+Her father was an accomplished photographer and taught her the craft, but she soon moved on to painting portraits.

 Cuz died at the age of 92 on 11 November 2019 in Panajachel, Guatemala.